Solido: Post-war success

-With the arrival of his son Jean in the family business, Solido was propelled into a new dimension!
-The brand was growing in France, neighboring countries, USSR and Japan!
-Jean de Vazeilles had an idea: to propose real cars but on a reduced scale.
-This is how the 100 Series arrived at the end of the 50s.
-The 1/43 scale was chosen in order to compete with the N°1 in the sector at that time, Dinky Toys.
-The success of the "100 Series" was immediate and allowed Solido to develop hugely.
+After Ferdinand's son Jean joined the family business, Solido expanded its operations significantly, into neighboring countries, the USSR and Japan.
+Jean de Vazeilles began the first productions of real cars on a miniature scale, leading to the launch of the 100 Series in 1957, launched with the Jaguar Type D Le Mans.
+The 1/43 scale was chosen to compete with the market leader in the sector at that time, Dinky Toys.